noahingh/do-731/README.md

 # DO-731

-The objective is to investigate the `EnvoyFilter` of Istio over `v1.13` through the example [per-route config](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter).
+The objective of this repository is to investigate the `EnvoyFilter` of Istio over `v1.13` through the example [per-route config](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter).
 The per-route configuration is to set the external authorzation for specific routes.

 Firstly, we would start with the Envoy.
 In example (i.e `./envoy/envoy.yaml`), the envoy is enabled to authorize for the host `localhost:10000` but it is disabled for the host `127.0.0.1:10000`.
 You can try like below.